Interstate Compact on the Placement of Children (ICPC)

 The proposed placement recipient must be a parent, stepparent, grandparent, adult uncle or aunt, adult brother or sister, or the child’s guardian.
 An expedited, out-of-state placement may be requested if one or more of the following criteria are met:

 • There is an unexpected dependency of a child, due to a sudden or recent incarceration, incapacitation or death of a parent or guardian.
+Incapacitation means the parent or guardian is incapable of caring for the child due to their mental, medical or physical condition.

 • The child is four years of age or younger.

 • The court finds that any child in the sibling group seeking to be placed has a substantial relationship with the proposed placement resource.
+As defined by subdivision (5)(c) of Regulation 7 of the ICPC, " Substantial relationship means the proposed placement has a familial or mentoring role with the child, has spent more than cursory time with the child, and has established more than a minimal bond with the child."

 The placement does not meet the expedited placement criteria if: